Studying but still struggling?

 Improve Your Mulitple Choice Test Scores with Sudoku

-I’m taking an introductory course in speech language pathology (SLP).
+Reader S. writes: I’m taking an introductory course in speech language pathology (SLP).
 My professor gave us a mid-term consisting of 50 multiple choice questions and I only got 35 right.
-I was very disappointed and now I’m dreading the final…I don’t think my grade reflects my knowledge…I spent soo much time studying for the exam and I was certain that I knew the material.
+I was very disappointed and now I’m dreading the final…I don’t think my grade reflects my knowledge…I spent soo much time studying for the […]

 5 Reasons To Feel Good About Your Next Multiple Choice Test